robhaj/refactoring-angular/Part2.md

 ## Defining routes

 You no longer have to specify a controller in the ui-router or ng-route configuration.
-Just pass a template of the directive
+Just pass a template of the directive to the template property.

 ```html
 <my-directive></my-directive>.
 ```